open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation-module.md

 # Write an `InstrumentationModule` step by step

-The `InstrumentationModule` is the central piece of any OpenTelemetry "javaagent" instrumentation.
+The `InstrumentationModule` is the central piece of any OpenTelemetry javaagent instrumentation.
 There are many conventions that our javaagent uses, many pitfalls, and not so obvious patterns that one has to follow when implementing a module.